 The Queensland Youth Housing Coalition (QYHC) was established in 1984.
-We have evolved since that time to become a significant voice for marginalised young people, the focus has been on ending youth homelessness.
+We have evolved since that time to become a significant voice for the issues impacting on marginalised young people, the focus has been on ending youth homelessness.

 Housing is the bedrock from which young people can undertake social and economic opportunities.

 QYHC is committed to improving the life opportunities and the wellbeing of young people who have been impacted by homelessness and the multitude of associated issues such as education, health, safety and social connection.

-A state-wide coalition of organisations and individuals advocating for and with marginalised and homeless young people, as well as supporting the services that work with them.
+A state-wide coalition of organisations & individuals advocating for and with young people who are homeless or who have had an experience of homelessness and supporting the services that work with them.
 QYHC assists not for profit organisations and government departments to respond to the housing and homelessness needs of young Queenslanders.

 QYHC is funded in-part by the Qld State Government for the housing and homelessness work undertaken and is heavily reliant on membership and community donations.

 NWYAS has a long standing partnership with QYHC and this provided Christine the opportunity to join QYHC in 2016.
 Christine took this opportunity because of the value gained from participating in Youth Homelessness Matters Day events run by QYHC and her belief in the importance for children and young people having a safe home to grow.